ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/01-Force_Fields_Overview.md

 Banks JL, Beard HS, Cao Y, Cho AE, Damm W, Farid R, et al. Integrated Modeling Program, Applied Chemical Theory (IMPACT).
 J Comput Chem.
 2005;26: 1752–1780. doi:10.1002/jcc.20292

 [OPLS2.0](http://dx.doi.org/doi:10.1021/ct300203w) (2012) OPLS2 was developed to improve the accuracy of drug-like molecules.
 Substantially expanded data set contained QM data on more than 11,000 molecules.
 CM1A-BCC charges were used.
-The BCC terms were parametrized against the OPLS-AA charges for a core set of 112 molecules and the electrostatic potential at the HF/6-31G* level.
+The BCC terms were parameterized against the OPLS-AA charges for a core set of 112 molecules and the electrostatic potential at the HF/6-31G* level.
 The BCC terms were empirically adjusted to minimize the errors with regard to the ASFE using a training set of 153 molecules.

 Shivakumar D, Harder E, Damm W, Friesner RA, Sherman W. Improving the Prediction of Absolute Solvation Free Energies Using the Next Generation OPLS Force Field.
 J Chem Theory Comput.
 2012;8: 2553–2558. doi:10.1021/ct300203w